 When most people think about injuries or harm caused by defective products things like asbestos insulation and power saws with no finger guard usually come to mind.
 Very few people would ever think that some as innocuous as small foam earplugs could be the cause of permanent, life-altering injury.
-But this is exactly what happened to thousands of former military service members, law enforcement officers and others who worked around loud sounds.3M's Combat Arms Earplugs Were Defective and Failed to Protect Users from Hearing Damage
+But this is exactly what happened to thousands of former military service members, law enforcement officers and others who worked around loud sounds.
+Our lawyers believe this could ultimately be one of the largest mass tort cases of all time.
+Our law firm has never gotten as many calls in a class action/MDL as we have gotten in the 3M Combat Arms earplug lawsuits.3M's Combat Arms Earplugs Were Defective and Failed to Protect Users from Hearing Damage

 A recent federal whistleblower lawsuit finally forced 3M to admit that its earplugs often did not protect users from noise exposure due to a design defect which the company knew about all along.
 Once inserted the Combat Arms Earplugs were supposed to seal off the outer ear canal and block out high level noises.
 Unfortunately the earplugs were not shaped correctly for this and often became loose or "unsealed" shortly after being inserted.
 This design flaw rendered them mostly ineffective at protecting the ear from loud noise damage.
 Most users never realized the problem and exposed themselves to extreme noise levels thinking that their Combat Arms Earplugs were protecting them.
 3M was apparently well aware of the issue from the very beginning but never disclosed it to the military or the public.